Physical Activity, Fitness and Lifestyle Appraisal

 An FCE can be used to determine fitness to work following an extended period of medical leave.
 If an employee is unable to return to work, the FCE provides information on prognosis, and occupational rehabilitation measures that may be possible.
 An FCE can also be used to help identify changes to employee workload, or modifications to working conditions such as ergonomic measures, that the employer may be able to undertake in an effort to accommodate an employee with a disability or medical condition.
 FCEs are needed to determine if an employee is able to resume working in a capacity “commensurate with his or her skills or abilities” before the disability or medical condition was diagnosed.

 FCEs may be required by law for some employers before an employee can return to work, as well as by insurers before insurance payments can be made.
 FCEs are also used to determine eligibility for disability insurance, or pension eligibility in the event that an employee is permanently unable to return to work.
 Most evaluations are 4 to 8 hours in duration.
+A much shorter evaluation of critical job demands can also be done which tests discrete movements that are crucial to the performance of the job in question.
+This is ideal for the employee who has a specific injury or disability which may impede only a few of the many duties they are required to perform.
+For example, it can be a series of lifts to different heights or kneeling and crouching tolerance or manual dexterity and strength.